 Borden Ladner Gervais LLP

+Getting a Commercial Property Valuation can be complicated at the best of times but there are extra steps and regulations in place for when it comes to valuing a contaminated property.
 In a highly anticipated decision for the valuation of contaminated property in British Columbia, the BC Court of Appeal overturned a decision of the BC Supreme Court and set out how contaminated property should be assessed for tax purposes.

 The case involved a Brownfield – a contaminated commercial property with potential for economic redevelopment.
 The property in question had been operated as a retail gas station, automobile dealership, and repair shop.
 The soil on the property was contaminated, and the contamination had spread to neighbouring properties.
 The owner of the property was in considerable financial distress.
 In addition to tax arrears, legal bills, and accounting bills, she was defending a claim from the owner of a neighbouring property.
 She therefore arranged to sell the property to this owner through a share purchase agreement for $42,363.24, which was sufficient to cover her debts.
 She also obtained a full indemnity from any legal liabilities she might have in the future regarding the contamination.
 The existing structure on the property was renovated and converted into income-producing multi-tenant commercial retail units.

 In 2013, the property was assessed for taxation purposes.